-Street furniture shall be available to all and provide a benefit to the community by enhancing use of all spaces.
+Street furniture should be available to all and provide a benefit to the community by enhancing use of all spaces.
 Benches should be welcoming and comfortable, located to create destinations and promote both recreational use as well as visual engagement with the community.
+All furnishings with logos will include the City of Lathrop's logo.